akatzer/LIRI-Bot/README.md

         - Album

 - concert-this <band name>
-    -  This takes the band name entered and runs it through the bands in town API and retuns concert information for that particular band.
+    -  This takes the band name entered and runs it through the bands in town API and returns concert information for that particular band.
 The following is logged in the terminal:
         -   Venue Name
         -   Location of Venue
         -   Date of the Concert